jaesu968/ReactNativeProject_InstagramLikeApp/README.md

 Your form should allow people to provide their email for a username, a password, and then metadata about their pet including:

-name
+name,
-date of birth
+date of birth,
-breed
+breed,
 favorite toy